 - The HR department offers meetings on ergonomics and various management development courses, among other things

 The University of Stavanger is a proud member of the European Consortium of Innovative Universities (ECIU), a network of innovative European universities.

 ECIU universities are working together across national borders in order to develop teaching methods and educational quality to the highest level.
-This involves greater focus on problem-based learning and learning supported by IT, focus on joint masters programmes and other exchange opportunities for students and employees.
+This involves greater focus on challenge-based learning, research and innovation, as well as exchange opportunities for students and employees.

 International mobility thanks to Erasmus +